gocodeup/java-adlister/README.md

 As we progress through the java lessons, for each exercise you should:

+0. Make sure all of your previous work is committed, and your working directory is clean.

+    ```
+    git status
+    ```

+    This is good practice in general before manipulating a git repository

 1. Checkout the corresponding tag

+    For example:

+    ```
+    git checkout servlets
+    ```

-1. Create a new branch for your work on the exercise
+1. Create and switch to a new branch for your work on the exercise

+For example:

+    ```
+    git branch servlets-exercise
+    git checkout servlets-exercise
+    ```

     **It is very important that you create and switch to a new branch here, if you do not, your work and commits could be lost!**